DefiSwap/pancake-frontend-new/README.md

 This project contains the main features of the pancake application.

-If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.
+If you wants to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.

 ## Documentation